daniel-idrees/GoogleBookFinder/README.md

 In this repository you'll find:

- - User Interface built with Jetpack Compose
+ - Kotlin
+ - Model-View-ViewModel (MVVM) architectural pattern
+ - Multi Module
- - A single-activity architecture, using Navigation Compose.
+ - A single-activity architecture, using Navigation Compose
- - MVVM architectural pattern.
+ - Hilt for dependency injection.
+ - Jetpack Compose for building UI
+ - Retrofit for network calls
+ - Coroutine for asynchronous operations
- - Reactive UIs using Flow and coroutines for asynchronous operations.
+ - Flow for handling data asynchronously
+ - Mockito for unit testings with a collection of unit tests for the repository, use case and ViewModel.
+ - Dependency injection using Hilt.
+ - Coil for Image loading.

  - Clean architecture.
    - A presentation layer that contains Compose Views and a ViewModel.
    - A domain layer with a use case.
    - A data layer with a repository and a network data source that uses retrofit for network calls.
- - A collection of unit tests for the repository, use case and ViewModel using Mockito and junit.
- - Dependency injection using Hilt.
- - Image loading using coil.
+   - Domain layer is independent.
+Both Data and Presentation layers depend on Domain.